stlab/libraries/README.md

 For a future<T> if T is move only then the future is move only and can only contain one continuation.

-[ TODO - for notification of errors the plan is to add a recover() clause to futures which is passed the exception and may return a value T or rethrow. recover() will be executed prior to continuations. ]
+In case a recover() clause is defined, then a failed future is passed to it an offers an appropriate error handling. recover() will be executed prior to continuations. ]

 when_all() takes either an n'ary function and n futures as arguments or a variable range of futures